ZHAOZHIHAO/RunningProgramms/running_deep_feature_flow_for_video_recognition/README.md

 # Running deep feature flow for video recognition

 Run "deep feature flow for video recognition CVPR 2017"   [code](github.com/msracver/Deep-Feature-Flow.git) in Docker.
-The default setting is for detection, if you want to see result on segmentation, uncomment and comment some corrspoding lines in Dockerfile through the comments in the Dockerfile.
+The default setting is for detection, if you want to see result on segmentation
+1. Uncomment and comment some corrspoding lines in Dockerfile through the comments in that file.
+2. Use python rfcn/demo.py instead of python dff_rfcn/demo.py

 ## Steps